 For more information on the game, please visit the game page on the GMT Games website: https://www.gmtgames.com/p-582-liberty-or-death-the-american-insurrection-2nd-printing.aspx

 I hope that you all have a Happy Independence Day!
 And for those that don’t celebrate this holiday, or maybe call it by another name (Happy Traitor’s Day), I hope that you have enjoyed my look at some of the games about the American Revolutionary War that we have played and really liked.
 There are other games out there and here is a list of games that I would like to acquire/play:

 Liberty: The American Revolution 1775-1783 from Columbia Games

 We the People from The Avalon Hill Game Co.

 Almost a Miracle!
-The Revolutionary War in the North from Against the Odds Magazine #51 (I just bought this one in May after its release earlier this year and haven’t done anything with it)
+The Revolutionary War in the North from Against the Odds Magazine #51 (I just bought this last year after its release and haven’t done anything with it)